avicarioe/chipplay/README.md

 # chipPLAY
 A minimalist audio player based on ChipKit uC32 board for IS1200 coruse in KTH.

+More information about the project can be found in the [Extended Abstract](ABSTRACT.md).

 ## Build
 If all the dependencies below are satisfied, to compile the project and upload it to a board it is only necessary to execute: